-This display celebrates a bequest of works from the studio of the prolific post-war sculptor, Geoffrey Clarke RA (1924–2014).
+This display celebrated a bequest of works from the studio of the prolific post-war sculptor, Geoffrey Clarke RA (1924–2014).

-Comprising medals, prints, sketches and notes, this significant collection unites many threads of Clarke's work.
+Comprising medals, prints, sketches and notes, the significant collection unites many threads of Clarke's work.

-With so much of the bequest being formed of Clarke's preparatory material, the display offers a unique opportunity to witness the artist's creative process in action.
-In particular, it shows the ways ideas and motifs were translated from bronze to paper and vice versa – and how sculptors such as Clarke approached prints not as flat objects, but as three-dimensional works of art.
+With so much of the bequest being formed of Clarke's preparatory material, the display offered a unique opportunity to witness the artist's creative process in action.
+In particular, it showed the ways ideas and motifs were translated from bronze to paper and vice versa – and how sculptors such as Clarke approached prints not as flat objects, but as three-dimensional works of art.